-- The Government has introduced a charge of at least \$5,000 on foreign owners of residential property where the property is not occupied or genuinely available on the rental market for at least six months per year. - The Government has introduced a 50% cap on foreign ownership in new developments through a condition on New Dwelling Exemption Certificates. - The Government has increased the CGT withholding rate in relation to property disposals by foreign tax residents from 10.0% to 12.5% from 1 July 2017 - The Government has also reduced the CGT withholding threshold for foreign tax residents from \$2million to \$750,000 from 1 July 2017.
+- Foreign owners of residential property are required to pay an annual vacancy fees where the property is not occupied or genuinely available on the rental market for at least 6 months per year. - A 50% cap applies to foreign ownership in new developments through a condition on New Dwelling Exemption Certificates. - The CGT withholding rate in relation to property disposals by foreign tax residents is 12.5%.
+This is a non final with-holding tax and will be applied as a credit against any tax payable on lodgement of the taxpayer's respective income tax return(s). - The CGT withholding threshold for foreign tax residents is \$750,000.